 There are two types of retina cells responsible for light perception.

 First is the rod, which is crucial for creating images in low-light circumstances.
 But they do not transmit any color information to the brain.

 The second is the cone (violet, blue, green, and red).
-Contrary to the rod, this cell is active in circumstances with higher light intensity and allows for color vision.
+Contrary to the rod, this cell is active in the circumstances with higher light intensity and allows for color vision.

 So, Can Chickens See In the Dark?

-The direct answer is NO. Unlike cats and other nocturnal animals with night vision, chickens can’t see anything in the dark unless artificial lighting.
+The direct answer is NO. Unlike cats and other nocturnal animals with night vision, chickens can’t see anything in the dark unless there’s artificial lighting.
 That is because they have fewer rods than we do.